Cuis-Smalltalk/Learning-Cuis/LayoutTourPart2.md

 User interactions fall into this second kind of computation.

 One line in ColorEditPanel>>buildMorphicWindow registers
 ````Smalltalk
 self model when: #colorChanged send: #refreshColor to: self.
 ````
 From the World Menu, Open..->Message Names

-Type in 'when:send:to:' (without the ' marks), press enter/cr, and you should see something like the next screen.
+Type in 'when:send:to:' (without the ' quote-marks), press enter/cr, and you should see something like the next screen.

 ![Cuis Window](LayoutTour/Cuis-215.png)